stencillogic/Start-with-Rust-fast/README.md

 // create vector
 let v: Vec<i32> = Vec::new();

-// create vector using macro, datatype is iferred from the data let mut v = vec![1, 2, 3];
+// create vector using macro, data type is inferred from the data let mut v = vec![1, 2, 3];

 // add an element